 As you may have read in Kari’s blogpost, The Carpentries is looking for new leaders of the Instructor Development Committee (IDC).
 As a former Co-Chair of the IDC, I’m writing this post to encourage anyone interested to take advantage of this rewarding opportunity and also to give some advice, perspective, and further information on what the new leader(s) can expect.
-Kari did a great job of describing in that previous post the work of the IDC and the benefits and responsibilities of leading the Committee, so I won’t retread that ground.
+Kari did a great job of describing in that previous post the work of the IDC and the benefits and responsibilities of leading the Committee, so I will not retread that ground.
 Instead, I’ll focus on my personal experience.

 Working with the Instructor Development Committee (formerly the Mentoring Subcommittee) has been some of the most rewarding involvement that I’ve had with The Carpentries community.
 A Mentoring Subcommittee meeting was the first online call I ever joined with The Carpentries, around ten months after completing my instructor training, and it definitely inspired all of my contributions since.
 I joined that call to ask a single question about the mentoring programme, which back then was just being established, but left inspired to come back again the next month.
 I guess that what encouraged me to get more involved was the determination within the group to ensure that The Carpentries is a welcoming environment and provides instructors with an opportunity to develop and share their skills and experiences.
 If you care about the way that our community is supported, and especially if you have ideas about how we could be doing that better, I highly recommend getting involved with the Committee.
 It’s a great platform from which to make a real difference within The Carpentries and a great way to get some experience with community building, mentoring, teamwork, and leadership.